devWisz/Web-Extension/readme.md

 Helpful for students, travelers, and developers

-Easier and more faster to use
+Easier and more faster to use for any type of currency works

-Learning project for Chrome extensions and API usage

 Open Source :

 This project is open source and free to use for learning , modification and personal projects.

 Concept and Developed by :
 devWisZ aka Sarjak Khanal